zoetropew/TicTacToe/README.md

 # TicTacToe
-A project done for a C & Systems Programming class (CS221) at the University of San Francisco.
+A simple game of Tic Tac Toe

 Features include:
 1. Playing against the computer